theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/google-cloud-storage/connection.md

 ![xu-google-cloud-con-01](/img/content/xu/googlecloudstorage/xu-google-cloud-con-03.png){:class="img-responsive"}

 #### Bucket
-The "Bucket" subsection can be filled after a successful connection to the storage account.<br>
+The "Bucket" subsection can only be filled after a connection to the storage account has been established.<br>
 **Project ID** <br>
 The Project ID can be looked up in the GCP dashboard under *Project info*.